Drywall Finisher Jobs in Philadelphia: The Best Jobs Currently Hiring

 Duties:

-apply drywall tape when the joint compound has dried, and then sand it.
+• Apply drywall tape when the joint compound has dried, then sand it.

 Requirements:

 Skilled craft careers have a high job demand.
-A career as a drywall installer is a great option for people who are active, detail-oriented and looking for exciting opportunities.
+A career as a drywall installer is an excellent option for active, detail-oriented people looking for exciting opportunities.